michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.8.1 =
+- Fixed a bug that repeatable tabbed sections were not displayed properly until a tab is clicked when it is repeated.

 = 3.8.0 - 2016/07/26 =
 - Added the `placement` field argument that allows the user to place field in the areas of section title and field title.
 - Added the `inline_mixed` built-in field type which introduces the ability to create inline mixed fields with the `content` field definition argument.